nuttybrewer/datascience/README.md

   - Provided YAML array of unquoted strings
   - Provided JSON
 - Test persistence of the various containers.
 Right now containers re-initialize completely each time they're rebooted
+- Add provisions to allow for syslog service.
+This wasn't done because no encryption is supported at the moment.

 # Resource materials